 An essential element Cams Hill School’s excellent success in GCSE Drama is the supervised rehearsal sessions for GCSE Drama students after school.
 All such rehearsals will finish at 4.30 pm.
 Students are able to use these sessions to polish portfolio work, plan and rehearse performance material.
 With the new GCSE specification, evening performances of GCSE material may return as a regular feature of the school’s evening schedule.

-Until recently Cams Hill School has been able to coach pupils for examinations in the London Academy of Music and Dramatic Arts.
+Cams Hill School is able to coach pupils for examinations in the London Academy of Music and Dramatic Arts.
 The upper levels of these examinations have UCAS [university entrance] points attached and have been very useful components in several students’ curriculum vitae, allowing them a little more choice, following their A level examinations, as to which university they attend.

 Understandably LAMDA has been very popular and oversubscribed.
 It is advised that speedy application and payments will be necessary to secure termly places.